arcanemachine/django-rest-framework/docs/api-guide/authentication.md

         }
         return Response(content)

-## Unauthorized and Forbidden responses
+## Unauthorized and Forbidden Responses

 When an unauthenticated request is denied permission there are two different error codes that may be appropriate.